Christianity in the ante-Nicene period

 Funerary stele of Licinia Amias on marble, in the National Roman Museum.
 One of the earliest Christian inscriptions found, it comes from the early 3rd-century Vatican necropolis area in Rome.
 Upper tier: dedication to the Dis Manibus and Christian motto in Greek letters ΙΧΘΥϹ ΖΩΝΤΩΝ (Ikhthus zōntōn, "fish of the living", a predecessor of the Ichthys symbol); middle tier: depiction of fish and an anchor; lower tier: Latin inscription of the identity of the deceased LICINIAE FAMIATI BE / NE MERENTI VIXIT.

 Christianity in the ante-Nicene period was the period in Christian history following the Apostolic Age (1st century AD) up to the First Council of Nicaea (325 AD).
 Although the use of the term Christian (Χριστιανός) is attested in the Acts of the Apostles (80–90 AD), the earliest recorded use of the term Christianity (Χριστιανισμός) is attested by the ante-Nicene Father and theologian Ignatius of Antioch (c.
 107 AD).

 While the Jewish–Christian community was centered in Jerusalem in the 1st century AD, Gentile Christianity spread widely in the 2nd century AD.
 One stream of Gentile Christianity (so-called "proto-Orthodox Christianity") that emerged in this period in the persons and theological positions of the Apostolic Fathers would eventually become the international Great Church.
 Proto-Orthodox Christianity placed importance on the sacrifice of Jesus on the cross as saving humanity, and described Jesus as the incarnated Son of God come to Earth.
-The 2nd and 3rd centuries AD saw a sharp separation between Jewish Christianity and Gentile Christianity, with the latter being derived from the teachings of the Apostle Paul.
+The 2nd and 3rd centuries AD saw a sharp separation between Jewish Christianity and Pauline or Gentile Christianity, with the latter being derived from the teachings of the Apostle Paul.
 There was an explicit rejection of Second Temple Judaism and Jewish culture by the end of the 2nd century, with a growing body of anti-Jewish Christian literature.
 Many doctrinal variations in this era defy neat categorizations, as various forms of Christianity interacted in a complex fashion.